patty111/blog/content/posts/UMA - Optimistic Oracle
.md

 summary: "An introduction to UMA's Optimistic Oracle and how it works."
 ---

-> First introduced to me by @JackChai - XueDAO Core Contributor
+> First introduced to me by @Jack - XueDAO Core Contributor

 ## What is UMA's Optimistic Oracle?